rhiaro/thesis/chapter2.md

 ## Conclusions

 do we run a risk of losing out on the collaborative aspects of identity construction if we designs decentralised systems which aren't sufficiently federated?
 Must acknowledge the criticality of interaction for identity formation.

+Misuse of systems by content creators, 'liars', etc. Replacement of functions of systems by developers.
+What can we learn from these.

 ### Limitiations and reflections